-B. Preclearance of All Trades by All Officers, Directors and Certain Employees

-To provide assistance in preventing inadvertent violations of applicable securities laws and to avoid the appearance of impropriety in connection with the purchase and sale of the Company's securities, all transactions in the Company's securities (including, without limitation, acquisitions and dispositions of Company stock, the exercise of stock options, elective transactions under 401(k)/ESPP/deferred compensation plans, and the sale of Company stock issued upon exercise of stock options) by officers, directors, and certain key employees listed on Schedule I (as amended from time to time) (each, a "Preclearance Person") must be precleared by the Company's General Counsel or Chief Financial Officer (or their designees), except for certain exempt transactions as explained in Section VI of this Policy.
-Preclearance does not relieve you of your responsibility under SEC rules.
+B. Preclearance of All Trades and Purchases of the Partnership's Securities on Margin by Officers, Directors and Certain Covered Employees transactions under 401(k)/ESPP/deferred compensation plans, and the sale of Partnership units issued upon exercise of unit options) by officers, directors, and certain other employees listed on Schedule I (as amended from time to time) (each, a "Covered Person") must be precleared by the Compliance Officer, except for certain exempt transactions as explained in Section V of this Policy.